steinhia/IDOR/biblio/Review.md

   * Increased intrahemispheric structural/functional connections -> hyp compensatory mechanisms in AgCC ?
   * hyp compensation : could be that AgCC become more lateralized to compensate for bad IH connectivity
     * more left-handed in (small) population AgCC and right lateralization of left limbic area
+* Szczupak2020 : AgCC affects the interhemispheric synchrony of cortical communication
+  * follows developmental gradient : early developed zones (CC develops antero-posterior and medio-lateral) less affected
+  * posterior level of sensory areas (connect homotopically) affected
+  * cingulate cortex (pioneer axons) synchronized but with a lag
+* myelinized axons from the CC link homotopic regions, terminate in cortex where can activate/not GABAergic neurone
+  * handle balance E/I -> can inhibate other hemisphere -> controls lateralization and synchronization of brain regions

 ## Discussion

 * reduced axonal density ?
 * reduction in axonal count = global property
 * no differences in FA/MD -> FBA more sensitive ?

 ## Limits in studies

 * results differ between normalizing CC size by brain size
 * when recruiting AgCC participants, select the lower functioning because they have been diagnosed -> higher occurence of ASD ?